 Career Opportunities & Job Profiles

-After completion of the course, you can work as a certified CMA in companies and earn quite a handsome salary.
-You can start your career with 6-7 LPA, and with some experience, you can easily earn around 12- 18 LPA.
+After completing the course, you will be able to work as a certified CMA in companies and can earn a good salary.
+You can begin your career with a package of 6-7 LPA and quickly advance to 12- 18 LPA with experience.

 Chief Financial Officer (CFO), Financial Analyst, Financial Controller, Chief Investment Officer are the top job profiles after CMA.